google-ai-edge/ai-edge-torch/ai_edge_torch/generative/quantize/README.md

       generative_recipe=quant_recipe.GenerativeQuantRecipe(
           default=create_layer_quant_fp16(),
           embedding=create_layer_quant_int8_dynamic(),
-          attention=create_layer_quant_int8_weight_only(),
+          attention=create_layer_quant_int4_block(32),
-          feedforward=create_layer_quant_int8_dynamic(),
+          feedforward=create_layer_quant_int4_block(256),
       )
   )
 ```

-For example, this recipe specifies that the embedding table, attention, and feedforward layers should be quantized to INT8.
-Specifically, for attention layers the computation should be in FP32.
+For example, this recipe specifies that the embedding table should be quantized to int8, attention should be quantized to int4 with block size of 32, and feedforward layers should be quantized to int4 with block size of 256.
 All other ops should be quantized to the default scheme which is specified as FP16.